 V.P.
 McAnuff is an outstanding leader focused on bringing into Rutgers outstanding leadership and new programs such as his commitment to Rutgers Future Scholars.
 His continued goals to make Rutgers foremost a quality leader in academic education and a diverse institution are a role which is already recognized by his contributions and presence.

 Aramis Gutierrez provides university-wide leadership for the Rutgers Future Scholars program.
 One of his major roles as director is developing academic alliances with key school, university, community, government and corporate partnerships.
 He also works closely with program staff in developing program curriculum, strategic planning, evaluation and assessment, fund-raising, and exploring program replication on a national level.
-Through his leadership and the support of our partners, the RFS program has attracted over 3 Million dollars of support through corporate and private donations and grants.
+Through his leadership and the support of our partners, the RFS program has attracted over 4 Million dollars of support through corporate and private donations and grants.
 Aramis has been instrumental in developing new and collaborative initiatives with numerous University and Community organizations.
 He has a background as a certified teacher and guidance counselor providing service to students and families in both Trenton and Princeton, NJ and has received numerous awards for his contributions to teaching and learning.
-Previously, he served as Associate Director of the Nontraditional Career Resource Center at the School of Management and Labor Relations at Rutgers.
-In this capacity, Director Gutierrez significantly increased participation in NCRC career awareness and college preparatory programs across the state, developed new funding sources, innovative programs, and received national recognition for their work in promoting equity in education.

 Dr. Eve Sachs